 They say you are the average of the 5 people you’re closest to.
 If you want to get paid to write, make sure that one of those people is your mentor.

 How to find a mentor if you’re not working for one?

 Find a writer you respect, someone you would want to ‘intern with’.
 Try to get in touch with the writer, either by attending events where he/she speaks, commenting on his/her blog posts, or writing an email complimenting his/her writings.
 Try to do this for some time, probably 1-2 months, before asking for any opportunity to be mentored.
 It is necessary to build a relationship and get the ‘potential mentor’ to notice you, and get warm to you.
 It is very opportunistic if the very first time you contact him/her is only when you’d like to get mentored.

 If you have quite a decent amount of money you can spend to pay your mentor, feel free to ask his/her rate to become your writing mentor.
 I do believe in a healthy exchange of energy.
 Paying your mentor would not only show how much you respect his/her time and credibility, it would also make you feel more serious and committed in doing this mentorship.

 If you do not have the money to pay a mentor (or if your mentor’s fee is just way too high than what you can afford to offer), offer your time and skills.
 Tell your mentor about some of your work experience and skills, and offer your help in assisting him/her in any writing projects he/she might have at the moment.

 By working under their guidance and supervision, you can actually learn faster.
 You’re not only learning about the craft of writing itself, but you will also learn about how to approach writing as a daily job.
-Most of the times, if you perform good enough, your mentor could also be the one recommending you to take job offers he/she couldn’t handle.
+Most of the time, if you perform well enough, your mentor could also be the one recommending you to take job offers he/she couldn’t handle.